 The beautiful game also brings out fans’ superstitious side.
 More than half (56%) follow at least one matchday ritual, from wearing lucky shirts and sitting in the same spot to refusing to move while their team is playing well.

-For supporters planning to turn this summer’s tournament into a trip abroad, discounted Heathrow Express tickets will be available during the limited promotional period, with full terms and conditions on the Heathrow Express website.
+For supporters planning to turn this summer’s tournament into a trip abroad, discounted Heathrow Express tickets will be available during the limited promotional period, with full Terms & Conditions on the Heathrow Express website.

 Travellers can also save with Heathrow Express advance fares from £10 when booking at least 30 days ahead, while children aged 15 and under travel free with a paying adult.